Rodney ward: Location

 Rodney stretches from the spectacular black volcanic sand beaches of Muriwai in the west to the white sands and islands of the Kowhai Coast in the east.
 It includes a number of regional parks or areas of special interest.
 North of Orewa are the coastal Wenderholm, Mahurangi and Tawharanui Regional Parks.
 Cape Rodney-Okakari Point Marine Reserve, which surrounds Te Hāwere-a-Maki / Goat Island, was New Zealand's first marine reserve, officially opened in 1977.
 It covers a coastline of about 5 km, extends out in sea by 800 m, and encompasses 5 km², inside which all marine life is protected.

 Towns in the south of the ward are becoming dormitory districts for Auckland, enjoying improved access by motorway.
 Further north, communities are more rural.
 Some have become famous for particular activities, such as Puhoi and its cheese factory.
 Warkworth serves as a base for visitors to explore the Kowhai Coast, which includes historic Kawau Island, formerly the home of New Zealand's Governor Sir George Grey, where Mansion House is now a museum.

 The dominant feature of the western side of Rodney is Kaipara Harbour, the largest enclosed harbour in the Southern Hemisphere, with a perimeter of about 3000 km.
 The area was once famous for its kauri timber mills.

-Kumeu, Matakana and Huapai are known for their wineries, a number of which provide sampling, cellar-door sales, and restaurants.
+Kumeū, Matakana and Huapai are known for their wineries, a number of which provide sampling, cellar-door sales, and restaurants.